Modified Housing/Dining Policy

 The Appeal Process:

-Requests for modified housing and/or dining options will be reviewed by the ADA/504 Committee and a letter will be sent to the student confirming or denying the request.
+Requests for modified housing and/or dining options will be reviewed by the Housing/Dining/ Parking Modification Committee and a letter will be sent to the student confirming or denying the request.
 If the request is denied, students have the option to appeal the decision the following way:

 Appeal the decision with additional medical documentation for reconsideration.
 New documentation should be forwarded to the Campus Access Services office.
-The ADA/504 Committee will review the case and reconsider the decision based on this new information.
+The Housing/Dining/ Parking Modification Committee will review the case and reconsider the decision based on this new information.

 Requests for Use of an Air Conditioner due to Medical Reasons:

 Students who request air conditioners for the spring semester (through the Campus Access Service office) may access the modified housing request packet online and follow the procedures noted above.
-Applications for modified housing must be submitted by the January 10th deadline in order to be considered by the ADA/504 Committee.
-Any requests received after January 10th will be tabled until the ADA/504 Committee meets to hear fall semester requests, excepting emergencies (e.g. conditions diagnosed after the deadline).
-Air conditioner requests approved for the spring semester can be installed on or after March 15th, unless otherwise noted by physician documentation and approved by the Committee.
+Applications for modified housing must be submitted by the January 10 deadline in order to ensure approved accomodations can be met.

 Emergency Requests and Late Requests

 Emergency requests for modified housing received after the deadlines listed above or during the course of a semester will be given consideration only with the acknowledgement by the student that specific requests for room accommodation may not be possible in the middle of an academic year due to the majority of students being assigned a room for the fall in which they continue for the full academic year.
-Late requests may result in delay, substitution, or denial of accommodation.
+Late requests may result in delay or substitution.